-Natural or manmade hazards triggering disasters can happen at any moment whether you are at home, in your workplace or on holiday at any tourist destination, including Seychelles.
-Knowing how to react, and what one must or must not do as precautionary measures are extremely important to ensure your safety.
+Natural or manmade hazards triggering disasters can happen at any moment whether you are at home, in your work place or on holiday at any tourist destination including Seychelles.

+Knowing how to react, what one must or must not do as precautionary measures is extremely important for your own safety.

-The guidance below is for visitors to follow while they are on holiday in Seychelles.
+The guidance below are for visitors to follow whilst they are on holiday in Seychelles.

 N.B

-To facilitate the work of the search and rescue team during any localized or national hazards, before leaving your accommodation for your routine leisure activities, always inform the management of your accommodation of your whereabouts and your expected time of return.
-If you cannot find someone before leaving, always leave a note in your room.
-This should be pinned or placed in a conspicuous location that should be easy to find.
+To facilitate the work of the search and rescue team during any localised or national hazards, before leaving your accommodation for your routine leisure activities, always inform the management of your accommodation of your whereabouts and your expected time of return.
+If you cannot find someone before leaving always leave a note in your room.
+It should be pinned or place in a conspicuous location that should be easy to find.

-Ensure that you charge your mobile phone for emergency calls before you leave your accommodation without a network retrace your steps to your original point of departure.
+Ensure that you charge your mobile phone for emergency calls before you leave your accommodation.

-If you intend to go for any nature walks or on nature trails in forest areas, please avoid going off-trail or in places without a mobile network.
-Should you find yourself off the trail and
+If you intend to go for any nature walks or on nature trails in forest areas, please avoid going off trail or in places without mobile network, Should you find yourself off trail and without network retrace your steps to your original point of departure.

-STORM AND STORM SURGES Storms and storm surges can cause the following: -
+STORM AND STORM SURGES

+Storms and storm surges can cause the following:-

-• Heavy rains causing floods/flashfloods, strong winds, thunder, lightning, and tidal/ wave surges triggering coastal inundation.
+Heavy rains causing floods/flashfloods, Strong Winds, thunder, lighting, tidal/wave surges triggering coastal inundation.

-Floods or flash floods can cause outages, disrupt transportation, damage buildings and create land and rockslides.
-Flash floods may happen without warning
+Floods or flash floods can cause outages, disrupt transportation, damage buildings and create land and rock slides.
+Flash floods may happen without warning Others

-Others

-• The collapse or overflowing of dams and other water systems can also cause floods/flashfloods
+Collapse or overflows of dams and other water systems can also cause floods/ flashfloods

-If the local meteorological authority issues a warning alert regarding storms/ storm surges, take note of these dos and don'ts
+If the local meteorological authority issues a warning alert regarding storms/storm surges, take note of these dos and don't's